cornwallisna/cw_website/help.md

 ### News

 Clicking on the News menu will take you to running list of news-worthy items.
 You are welcome to contribute to this area, simply send us what you want to post.
-This is not intended to be a community buliton board, you can do that on Facebook or [nextdoor Cornwallis](https://nextdoor.com/news_feed/?profile_id=62313420)
+This is not intended to be a community bulletin board, you can do that on Facebook or [nextdoor Cornwallis](https://nextdoor.com/news_feed/?profile_id=62313420)

 ### For Sale/Free